b63/async/README.md

+# Soft-core Asynchoronous Core
-Vivado project for implementing a soft-core asynchronous microprocessor in VHDL.
+Vivado project for implementing a soft-core asynchronous microprocessor in VHDL on a Xilinx FPGA.

 VHDL source files are in `project_1.srcs/`.
 The `project_1.srcs/sources_1` subdirectory contains design sources, and the other  subdirectories contain simulation-only sources (VHDL test benches).